skyscrapers/documentation/coding_guidelines/terraform.md

 **Note** that you'll need to point to the Terraform stack path in all commands.

-#### Caveats and future improvements

-##### Stack versioning

-By using the Terraform standard stacks as mentioned before, it'll be hard to track which version of the stack we've deployed for a customer, and we'll need to set the standard stack local repository to the correct version every time we need to deploy it.
-A possible solution to this would be to use git submodules in the customer repositories to point to the stack's repositories, that way we can lock a specific version for each setup.

 ## Automated testing

 It is a good practice to write tests to ensure that your code does what it is expected to do, in a repeatable and predictable way, and Terraform is no exception to that rule.
 After doing some research, we decided to go with Terratest for our automated tests for Terraform.
 You can find an example in our terraform-vault module.
 Also, these tests should, ideally, run automatically in a CI.
 In our case we have a pipeline in Concourse for all our Terraform modules: <https://ci.skyscrape.rs/teams/skyscrapers/pipelines/terraform-modules/>.
 So if you add tests to a Terraform module, make sure to add them to that pipeline.